Electrical telegraphy in the United Kingdom: Aftermath

 There was some criticism of the government handling of the nationalisation.
 The total price paid to nationalise the telegraph was £5.9 million, compared to Scudamore's original estimate of £2.5 million.
 By 1876, the total cost of acquisitions and extensions had exceeded £10 million.
 The price paid for most of the telegraph companies far exceeded their capital value because of the 20-year profit calculation.
 In comparison, the cost of the telegraph across the whole of continental Europe was only £4 million.
 It was alleged in Parliament, somewhat speculatively, that a new UK telegraph system could have been built from scratch for £2 million.
-The discrepancy was due largely to the unbudgeted payments to the railways, but compounded by paying them based on 20 year's net profit.
+The discrepancy was due largely to the unbudgeted payments to the railways, but compounded by paying them based on 20 years' net profit.
 Most of the railway leases had far less than 20 years to run, so the Post Office would not get 20 years profit from the purchase.
 However, it was difficult to avoid once the principle had been established; Reuters went to arbitration over the issue when the government offered them a lesser deal and won.

 Further criticism concerned the purchase of the reversionary rights of the railway wayleaves, which had been another unforeseen expense.
 Without these purchases, when the lease expired, the railway company would then have the right to use the line for public telegraphy on its own account unless a new lease was taken out.
 Another issue concerned the railways' free use of the telegraph on their property.
 This was part of the leasing arrangement with the private companies inherited by the Post Office.
 Also, in most cases, the railway company was entitled to send free messages to stations not on its own line for the purpose of controlling trains, but it was heavily abused; in 1891 1.6 million free messages were sent, compared to 97,000 in 1871.
 The contractual arrangements with the railway companies were so complex arbitration cases concerning them were still being heard ten years after nationalisation.